dwyl/learn-tdd/README.md

 #### One More Test to be _Sure_ it Works?

-Lets invent a test that will return one of each of the coins ...
+Let's invent a test that will return one of each of the coins ...

 Recall that we have 8 coins: